What kind of question are you looking for?

 The ability to port your phone number is protected under the Federal Communications Commission’s “local number portability” rules.

-It will stay where it is.
+The aerial or buried line will stay where it is.
 The line actually belongs to your phone company.
 Our project will not disturb the phone or cable line to your home or business.

 It will go to the same place it goes now, depending upon where you live.
 That will not change.
+All phone carriers route 911 calls to the same Public Service Answering Points, or PSAP.
+These are the same 911 services and operators you currently have.

 RS Fiber will take the necessary steps to make sure your phone number is included in the area phone books.